-I am an Assistant Professor at the Electrical and Computer Engineering Department, University of Patras, from which I also received a PhD and BSc.
+Hello, I am an Associate Professor in the Electrical and Computer Engineering Department, University of Patras, where I also earned my BSc (integrated MSc) and PhD degrees.
 I am a member of the Interactive Technologies Laboratory - IT Lab.
 My research is related to the design, development and evaluation of information systems with an emphasis in human-computer interaction.

 Published papers in top-ranked scientific venues, which received awards, and (co-) supervised Ph.D. and M.Sc. students.
 Long-standing professional experience as a project coordinator and principal investigator in EU-funded and National research projects.
 Fluent in German, English and Greek.Email: fidas AT upatras.gr :: LinkedIn Profile: https://www.linkedin.com/in/fidas